 In recent years, human movements linked to changes in the environment or as a result of fleeing from poverty or war, have grown rapidly and have gained increasing visibility among scientists and policy makers.
 At the radio, on social media, on television, we often hear of a “migration crisis” when referring to the hundreds of […]Read More MIGRATION IS NATURAL

 Aquatic habitats are no “silent world”; they are filled by several, different sound sources.
 Waves and water turbulences are examples of physical sources of sounds, but physical sources are not the only ones.
 An immense variety of aquatic animals depends on sounds for activities that are crucial for their survival, and their vocalisations are called […]Read More AQUATIC HABITATS: A SILENT WORLD?

 Nature and its ecosystems provide a range of services to humans, many of which are of fundamental importance for our well-being, health, livelihoods and survival.
 This article explore the value of nature and invites all of us to get more in contact with it.
-The services that nature provides are called by scientists “ecosystem services”.
-Ecosystems services include, among others: Provisioning services: food, water, air, raw material, genetic resources, medicinal resources, ornamental resources Regulating services: […]Read More THE VALUE OF NATURE
+The services that nature provides are called by scientists “ecosystem services”. […]Read More THE VALUE OF NATURE